Tyler Perry's House of Payne season 4

-The fourth season of the Tyler Perry's House of Payne began airing on November 4, 2009, and concluded on January 5, 2011.
+The fourth season of Tyler Perry's House of Payne began airing on November 4, 2009, and concluded on January 5, 2011.
 It stars LaVan Davis as Curtis Payne, Cassi Davis as Ella Payne, Allen Payne as CJ Payne, Lance Gross as Calvin Payne, Demetria McKinney as Janine Payne and Keshia Knight Pulliam as Miranda Payne.
-Larramie "Doc" Shaw, who play as Malik Payne, appears infrequently this season due to scheduling conflicts with two other shows he starred in, The Suite Life on Deck and Pair of Kings.
+Larramie "Doc" Shaw, who plays as Malik Payne, appears infrequently this season due to scheduling conflicts with two other shows he starred in, The Suite Life on Deck and Pair of Kings.
 This season also features the return of China Anne McClain as Jazmine Payne and Denise Burse as Claretha Jenkins, and consists of 46 episodes.
 This season uses film lookout throughout the all episodes.